Josh Clemence • September 14, 2017

 In this post, I quickly take you through the five steps you should take before streaming live.
 If you prefer to learn via video, I've included the Tech Tips episode toward the bottom of the post where I break these five suggestions down for you in more depth.

 The internet is the lifeblood of your stream.
 It's important to make sure you've got a strong enough connection to stream video.
-We testing your internet the day before and the day of the stream using speedtest.net or speedof.me.
+We testing your internet the day before and the day of the stream using this test.

 Audio is half of what makes a live stream.
-As we say in our FAQs, audio problems during a stream are usually caused by:
+If you are having audio issues during a stream, they may be caused by: